dom-j/gcp-static-website/README.md

 ### How it works🧮

-    When a user visits the website, the following steps occur:
+    When a user visits the website, the following steps occur

     1. Cloud DNS: The user enters your domain name in their browser.
 Cloud DNS  translates the domain name to the IP address of the Cloud CDN edge location closest to the user.
     2.Cloud CDN Caching: The user's browser connects to the nearest Cloud CDN edge location.
 Cloud CDN checks its cache for the requested content (static files like images, HTML, CSS, JavaScript).